(A chapter of Akayama DanJay.)

 Nakayama reared back.
 “Ick!
 What is it?”

 “Your copy built them for me from your insect-plant, the cricket,” said Uzumaki.
 “These have lots of legs, so we’ll call them centipedes.
-Feed them to the human vessels and their minds will be connected to me wirelessly.
+Feed them to the vessels and their minds will be connected to me wirelessly.
 Then I’ll make them immortal and put my pilots into them.”

 “What?
 No!”
 Nakayama crossed her wings in an X. “We’re not making them immortal, remember?
-If your vessels can’t die, you’ll never understand life!
+If you can’t die, you’ll never understand life!
 Can’t you hear the professor inside you, saying you’re misguided?”

 “Not anymore,” said Uzumaki.
 “I let her delete herself in return for making centipedes.”

 Nakayama’s lower lip trembled.
 She made her mouth into a hard yellow beak so she couldn’t cry.
 “Why?”

 “I need neither her knowledge nor quaint morality.”
 The wall opened an eye to squint at her.
 “Didn’t you just say death is necessary?
 You should rejoice; I’m certainly rejoicing!
 Now there’s only one of you.”

 “I—I see.”
 Nakayama’s compound eyes cried countless little tears at once.
 “I see.”